Please add keywords into the search field and adjust the filters to see relevant results.

 Outside of work, Lucy enjoys escaping London to the countryside, catching up with friends over a glass of wine and practising yoga.

-Luis Sáenz serves as Senior Advocacy Manager for the C40-GCoM Joint Programme.
-Based in London, he coordinates the finance advocacy strategy and is part of the CHAMP Global Advocacy team.
+Luis Sáenz serves as Head of Finance Advocacy and Policy for the C40-GCoM Joint Programme.
+Based in London, he coordinates the finance advocacy strategy across the Climate Finance, City Diplomacy and CHAMP global teams.

-Luis is an architect and a geographer and has worked for the past 15 years in urban planning and policy mainly in Colombia and Latin America.
+Luis is an architect and geographer and, for the past 15 years, has worked in urban planning and policy, mainly in Latin America and particularly in Colombia.
 He holds an MSc in Urban Development Planning (’17) and an MSc in Public Administration (’23) from UCL, the former after receiving the Chevening scholarship.

-Most recently he was Senior Researcher for the Council on Urban Initiatives (UCL/LSE Cities) and before that he worked as a Senior Advisor for the Mayor of Bogotá on international urban policy and sustainable development.
+Before C40, he served as Senior Researcher for the Council on Urban Initiatives (UCL/LSE Cities), and worked as a Senior Advisor for the Mayor of Bogotá on international urban policy and sustainable development.
 Earlier, he was the Director of the ‘Como Vamos’ Cities Network in Colombia and worked for the Inter-American Development Bank (IDB) as a Housing and Urban Development Specialist in Bogotá, Central America, and Washington D.C.

 Luisa Miranda Morel is the Inclusive Climate Action Senior Manager for Breathe Cities, working across C40 Cities’ Inclusive Climate Action (ICA) and Air Quality teams.
 In this role, Luisa is responsible for driving the integration of ICA through the design and implementation of local actions at the nexus between air quality, health, and social justice, in cities in Africa, Europe, Southeast Asia and Latin America.
 Luisa has been with C40 since 2019.
 Before joining C40, Luisa worked with several civil society organisations including CARE International, The Philippine Alliance and TECHO Colombia.
 Luisa holds a Master’s in ‘Building and Urban Design for Development’ from the Bartlett School of Architecture, University College London (UCL).